My Organs, My Life: The Advent of the Nord C2 [0]

 The Eternal Schmaltz

 And then finally I realized the Hammond schmaltz was really borrowed from the theater organs that came before, in an arguably degraded form although that’s quibbling since decent society abhored both. ...
 But the characteristic Hammond vibrato tone is almost certainly intended to be like a theater tibia in full tremolo — on steroids, cruder, stronger. ...
-But I of course prefer the more refined tibia, and also the Hammond notoriously lacks the theater organ’s snarling reeds.
+But I of course prefer the more refined tibia, and also the Hammond notoriously lacks the theater organ’s snarling reeds (quoting the Schober record).
 But the two instruments are still obviously in a line of succession, so as well as classical pipe organs, Hammond also hastened the eclipse of theater organs — the already-dwindling bunch surviving the talkies. ...
 The Hammonds in their turn were followed by my beloved post-war home organs, co-existing for a time, most with vibratoed tibia-esque flutes of varying intensity and offensiveness, including my beautiful DK40 with its sweet ravishing almost-tibia.
 And cohorts of geezers would remember their golden days in the movie palaces, with the organ, and then they died off, keyboards got too cheap, and the tibia was all but silent for years. ...
 Until our latter-day virtual paradise....

 The Rhythm Machine?